Multilevel-Langevin pathwise average for Gibbs approximation: A quantitative control of the error

 We are now ready to state a proposition about the control of the bias of the procedure. \begin{prop} Assume that $\HUN$, $\HTROIS$ and $\HQU$ hold for some given $\bea\in[1,2]$, $\eta_0\in[0,1]$ and $x_0\in\ER^d$.
 Let $\pas_0\in(0,\eta_0]$ and $R\in\mathbb{N}^*$.
 Let $\tau$ and $T_0$ be some positive numbers such that $2\tau\le T_R$ where for each $r\in\{0,\ldots,R\}$,

 Then, for every Lipschitz continuous function $f:\ER^d\rightarrow\ER$,

 where $\1(x)$ and $\3$ are given by Assumptions $\HUN$ and $\HTROIS$. \end{prop} \begin{rem} In the continuity of Remark \ref{rem:multilevelstand}, one retrieves that the right-hand side of the inequality is made of two terms, the first one being derived from $\pi^{\pas_R}(f)-\pi(f)$ and the second one coming from the long-time errors.
-Note that owing to the exponential convergence to the invariant distribution, a $\exp(-\alpha\tau)$-term appears, which strongly depends on the \textit{warm-start} $\tau$, $i.e.$ on the starting time of the pathwise average.\\ In order to obtain a complexity proportional to $\varepsilon^{-2}$, $i.e.$ to a ``without-bias'' Monte-Carlo method, it will be necessary to take $\tau$ large enough in such a way that the long-time bias remains negligible. \end{rem}
+Note that owing to the exponential convergence to the invariant distribution, an $\exp(-\alpha\tau)$-term appears, which strongly depends on the \textit{warm-start} $\tau$, $i.e.$ on the starting time of the pathwise average.\\ In order to obtain a complexity proportional to $\varepsilon^{-2}$, it will be necessary to take $\tau$ large enough in such a way that the long-time bias remains negligible. \end{rem}

 \begin{proof} Taking the expectation in \eqref{telescop}, we obtain:

 The last term is controlled with {the help of} Assumption $\HTROIS$ which ensures that

 For the three first terms, we apply Lemma \ref{couchcontr} with $(\pas,\eta,\tau,T)=(\pas_0,\pas_0,\tau,T_0)$, $(\pas,\eta,\tau,T)=(\pas_r,\pas_{r-1},\tau,T_r)$ and $(\pas,\eta,\tau,T)=(\pas_{r-1},\pas_{r-1},\tau,T_r)$, respectively in the first, second and third terms.
 In each case, one can check that $\tau$ and $T$ satisfy the assumptions of Lemma \ref{couchcontr}.
 This leads to: